Black Friday | 25% off online accounting for 6 months!

 This might cost you a fair bit, but considering you can use it as a blanket contract for all your future work and the protection it offers, it might be worth the expense.

-The above examples should not be taken as legal advice.
-If you’re looking for a bulletproof contract template or other legal document that’s tailored to you and the clients you engage with, help is available.
+The above examples shouldn’t be taken as legal advice.
+If you’re looking for a bulletproof contract template or another legal document that’s tailored to you and the clients you engage with, help is available from our friends at Lawbite.